wpilibsuite/frc-docs/source/index.rst

 FIRST Robotics Competition Documentation
 ========================================

 Welcome to the FIRST Robotics Competition Documentation!
 This documentation is very much a work-in-progress, so please excuse the constant house-keeping.
-If you'd like to contribute, check out :doc:`contributing`.
+If you'd like to contribute, check out :doc:`docs/contributing/contribution-guidelines`.

 .. toctree::
    :maxdepth: 1